Expert Disability Housing Advisory Panel

 Jasmen is a Peer Support Worker who works with people in crisis accommodation spaces, helping them to move into long-term tenancies and maintain and thrive in their accommodation.

-With lived experience as a First Nations person with disability, Jasmen brings a lifetime of wisdom to her work.
+As a First Nations person with disability, Jasmen brings a lifetime of wisdom to her work.

-Her family’s experiences navigating the housing system, personal challenges dealing with mental health and disabilities and a childhood that saw her in and out of government systems feeds her passion to help others.
+Her family’s experiences navigating the housing system, personal challenges dealing with mental health and disabilities, and a childhood that saw her in and out of government systems feeds her passion to help others.

-Jasmen’s understanding of housing across rental and social, homeless shelters, child safety, youth residential care and boarding house settings, gives her the ability to advocate for others and a positive, open mindedness about what’s possible in each person’s housing journey.
+Jasmen’s understanding of housing across rental and social, homeless shelters, child safety, youth residential care, and boarding house settings gives her the ability to advocate for others and a positive, open mindedness about what’s possible in each person’s housing journey.

 Alan Duffy